About my ticket

 How do I buy, gift or transfer Aeroplan points?

-I’m going to have difficulty requalifying for Aeroplan Elite Status in 2022.
+I’m going to have difficulty requalifying for Aeroplan Elite Status.
 Are you doing anything to help Elite Status Members?

 About earning Aeroplan points